Skip to main content

 Why MCP?

-The Model Context Protocol is an open standard from Anthropic that lets language models talk to tools and data without a bespoke integration per client.
-One server, every client.
-Pulse implements MCP server-side, hosted as part of the SaaS — no daemon to install.
+The Model Context Protocol is an open standard from Anthropic that lets AI tools talk to your data without a custom integration for each one.
+One MCP server, every client.
+Pulse runs it for you as part of the hosted product, so there’s no daemon to install.

 Implementation

-Hand-rolled JSON-RPC 2.0 server.
-No @modelcontextprotocol/sdk dependency — the route handler at /api/mcp implements initialize, tools/list, tools/call, and notifications/initialized directly.
+A direct JSON-RPC 2.0 server.
+No @modelcontextprotocol/sdk dependency: the route handler at /api/mcp implements initialize, tools/list, tools/call, and notifications/initialized directly.

 Hosting